pythongssapi/python-gssapi/docs/source/gssapi.rst

 .. autoclass:: gssapi.AddressType
     :show-inheritance:

-Similiarly, there are a couple classes from the low-level API that are imported into the high-level API module.
+Similarly, there are a couple classes from the low-level API that are imported into the high-level API module.
 These classes are less likely to be used directly by a user, but are returned by several methods: